uab-cgds-worthey/rosalution/backend/README.md

 ### Local Development

-To keep dependensies required for projects separate without changing global settings and packages we create isolated virtual environments for these projects.
+To keep dependencies required for projects separate without changing global settings and packages we create isolated virtual environments for these projects.

 All packages necessary for Rosalution development are installed into the `./backend/rosalution_env/` virtual